jenkinsci/mesos-plugin/README.md

 Thats it!

-_Please join the [jenkins-mesos](https://groups.google.com/d/forum/jenkins-mesos) mailing list for discussions/questions!_
+_Please join the [jenkins-mesos](https://groups.google.com/d/forum/jenkins-mesos) mailing list or #jenkins-mesos on irc.freenode.net for discussions/questions!_